U.S. government shutdown could hit WSP Global if it drags on: CEO

 *Your next subscription payment will increase by $1.00 and you will be charged $16.99 plus GST for four weeks.
 After four weeks, your payment will increase to $23.99 plus GST every four weeks.

-MONTREAL – The head of WSP Global Inc. says the government shutdown in the United States could hurt the engineering giant’s bottom line if it continues for another month.
+MONTREAL – The head of WSP Global Inc. says the government shutdown in the United States could hurt the engineering giant’s bottom line if it drags on much longer.

-Alexandre L’Heureux says that so far the halting of government services and permitting has had a “minimal impact” on the Montreal-based company, which has a big presence south of the border.
+So far, the halting of government services and permitting has had a “minimal impact” on the Montreal-based company, which has a big presence south of the border, Alexandre L’Heureux told analysts on a conference call Thursday.

-This week, the ongoing shutdown reached a critical milestone — the longest in history — as the impasse between Republicans and Democrats pushed into its 36th day on Wednesday.
+This week, the ongoing shutdown reached a critical milestone — the longest in history — as the impasse between Republicans and Democrats pushed into its 36th day as of Wednesday.

 It is unclear how long the shutdown will last as federal offices remain shuttered and workers miss another paycheque heading into the holiday season.

-On Wednesday evening, WSP reported that profits rose 40 per cent to $284.5 million and revenues increased 14 per cent to $4.53 billion year-over-year in the quarter ended Sept.
-27 due to a major acquisition as well as organic growth.
+On Wednesday evening, WSP reported that revenues increased 14 per cent to $4.53 billion year-over-year in the quarter ended Sept.
+27 due to acquisitions as well as organic growth.

 This report by The Canadian Press was first published Nov.
 6, 2025.